kobolt/hex20/README.md

 * No micro-cassette emulation.
 * No micro-printer emulation.
 * DAA, SWI and WAI CPU instructions are not implemented.
-* RS-232 has issues with large files and does not support higher 2400/4800 baudrates and handshaking.
+* RS-232 does not emulate handshaking signals and RX is hardcoded to 1200 baud.

 Tips:
 * Use Ctrl+C to enter the debugger, then enter the 'q' command to quit the emulator.